-The following is based on NICE Guideline NG23 (November 2015) which has been summarised by Dr Rachel Brown, GPSI in gynaecology.
+The following is based on NICE Guideline NG23 (November 2015) which has been summarised below by Dr Rachel Brown, GPSI in gynaecology.

 Useful Tools for clinicians can also be found on the British Menopause Society website.